Gradient Boosting

 LightGBM supports quantile regression, useful for estimating the conditional quantiles of a response variable, allowing for more nuanced predictions in certain applications.

-In AI automation and chatbot applications, LightGBM enhances predictive capabilities, improves natural language processing tasks, and optimizes decision-making processes.
+In AI automation and chatbot applications, LightGBM enhances predictive capabilities, improves natural language processing bridges human-computer interaction.
+Discover its key aspects, workings, and applications today!") tasks, and optimizes decision-making processes.
 Its integration into AI systems provides fast and accurate predictions, enabling more responsive and intelligent interactions in automated systems.